thejacktan/Instachecker/README.md

 ## Usage
-Navigate into the "src" folder and run [main_script.py](https://github.com/thejacktan/Instachecker/blob/master/src/main_script.py).
+Navigate to the "src" folder and run [main_script.py](https://github.com/thejacktan/Instachecker/blob/master/src/main_script.py).
 Two folders called "data" and "report" will be created in the main repo directory.
+NOTE: For package to work as desired, please ensure that login account is not blocked by any of target account's followers or followees.

 ## Dependencies
 - Python 3.7.5